-A larger child should always be restrained with a seat belt.
+A larger child should always be restrained with a seat belt, and use a booster, if needed.
 (See page 29.)

 Your Car is Not Recommended for Child Passengers

 We strongly recommend that you do not carry any child in this car.
 One reason is that your car does not have a back seat, and accident statistics show that a child of any size or age is safer when they are properly restrained in the back seat of a vehicle.